 Size - Ask yourself how much space you have available before you go shopping.
 The last thing you want is a huge bowl that takes up too much space in a small room or something too small that doesn't work well with the interior design.

 Brand - Although not limited to two brands, we believe the two names you should be looking further into are TOTO and KOHLER.
 Both seem to have produced plenty of products with solid feedback around the web, which is a good sign.
+Then there are options that fly under the radar like Mansfield, and Gerber.
+Both of which have some eexceptional ranges that provide good flushing performance and contemporary designs.

 GPF - Always check to see how many gallons of water the product utilizes.
 Whilst we recommend going for something low flow like a 0.8 and 1.28 GPF combo, there will also be several that work with 1.6 GPF that may meet your design needs better.
 Weigh up both options and decide which works better for you.